 What is Decarboxylation?

 CBD is no different.
 In order to harness the therapeutic benefits of CBD, it must be activated, which means that it would need to get decarboxylated before its consumed.
 There are, however, benefits of non-decarboxylated CBD and other cannabinoids in their raw, non-decarboxylated state as well.

 The Benefits of Decarboxylated CBD

 Almost all CBD products you’ll find have gone through the decarboxylation process.
 Why?
 That’s simple.
 When CBD decarboxylation occurs, you activate it.
 This decarbing process will help release the therapeutic benefits of CBD and let the consumer experience them.

-- Potential to reduce seizures associated with epilepsy
+- Potential to reduce seizures associated with epilepsy7.

-Seeing that both non-decarboxylated CBD and decarboxylated CBD both contain therapeutic benefits, a product that blends both has the potential to offer increased benefit.
+Seeing that both non-decarboxylated CBD and decarboxylated CBD contain therapeutic benefits, a product that blends both has the potential to offer increased benefit.
 This is why some companies now offer products that contain both CBD and CBDA in a 1:1 ratio.
 Check out BlueBird Botanicals and Endoca CBD to find products, where you can find both CBD and CBDA.

 How is CBD Decarboxylated?

 Why?
-Decarboxylating CBD (and THC) at lower temperatures allows the preservation of terpenes that are responsible for the aroma and flavor, also contain therapeutic benefits of their own.
-Terpenes also work in harmony with CBD and other cannabinoids to increase their overall effects.
+Decarboxylating CBD (and THC) at lower temperatures allows the preservation of terpenes that are responsible for the aroma and flavor of cannabis.
+Terpenes also possess therapeutic benefits of their own.
+They work together with CBD and other cannabinoids to boost their overall effects.

 If you think that CBD needs to be decarboxylated, you would want to try decarboxylating cannabis on your own?
 You can make your very own homemade edibles, oils, and more!
 Decarboxylation is not a complicated process.
 Decarbing cannabis requires a few ingredients.
-You’ll need some dried cannabis flower and an oven.
+You’ll need some dried cannabis flower pieces and an oven.
 Check out the following steps to decarboxylate cannabis at home.

 - Preheat oven to 200-300 degrees Fahrenheit